richardbiely/gaia-ecs/README.md

 w.del(bomb_exploding_on_del);
 ```

 A core ***ChildOf*** entity is defined that can be used to express a physical hierarchy.
-It defines as (OnDeleteTarget, Delete) relationship so if the parent is deleted, all the children are deleted as well.
+It is defined as (OnDeleteTarget, Delete) relationship so if the parent is deleted, all its children are deleted as well.

 ```cpp
 ecs::Entity parent = w.add();